bruno1098/ExpiWish/TAXONOMIA-VALIDACAO-UPDATE.md

 - A&B - Room Service
 - A&B - Almoço

-#### Governança (5 keywords)
+#### Governança (6 keywords)
-- Limpeza - Banheiro
+- Governança - Banheiro
-- Limpeza - Quarto
+- Governança - Quarto
-- Limpeza - Áreas sociais
+- Governança - Áreas sociais
-- Enxoval
+- Governança - Enxoval
-- Amenities
+- Governança - Amenities
+- Governança - Serviço  // novo: serviço das camareiras/housekeeping

 #### Manutenção (10 keywords)
 - Ar-condicionado